 Apart from attacking the villi, osteoporosis can also induce bone loss when gluten-induced autoimmunity attacks skeletal tissues.
 Malabsorption of calcium, magnesium, and vitamin D caused by acid reflux is also a major contributor.
-Similarly, chronic inflammation caused by leaky gut can make the bones to become swollen and weak.
+Similarly, chronic inflammation caused by a leaky gut can make the bones become swollen and weak.

 Putting all these factors into consideration, it simply means that everybody with osteoporosis should undergo screening for gluten sensitivity as a probable cause.

-9. Drastic Weight Loss
+9. Drastic weight loss

 Scientists have found that there’s a close correlation between losing weight and gluten intolerance, this is usually brought about by chronic diarrhea associated with extreme sensitivity.

 Adults and kids may also experience unexplained weight loss despite showing normal appetite, younger kids may fail to retain body weight and grow standard to their age as expected.
 A condition commonly referred to as ‘failure to thrive.’
-Children with this problem will be slow in developing critical physical and mental skills, such as walking, standing and rolling over.
+Children with this problem will be slow in developing critical physical and mental skills, such as walking, standing, and rolling over.
 Abridged growth patterns may also trigger emotional problems that may affect their self-esteem.

-10. Joint Pain and Arthritis
+10. Joint pain and arthritis

 Most gluten intolerance patients experience migratory arthritis whereby joint pain and stiffness affect various bones in the body.
 Unlike other types of arthritis that generally stay in one position only, here symptoms can heighten periodically at different times and even migrate to other positions in the body.
 Some doctors may rule out autoimmunity as a possible cause by running tests for lupus, rheumatoid arthritis, and spondyloarthritis instead.
 These more often than not come back negative.